Madison Police Citizens Advisory Committee

 Rebecca Colon Franz - District 6

 Rebecca, her husband Aaron, and her sons, Gabriel (19) and Vincent (14), have lived in Madison for 11 years.
 She was very active at Horizon Elementary school serving on the PTA for 5 years as Volunteer Coordinator (2), Secretary (2), and President (1).
 Her 5th year on the PTA was one she was asked to do despite the fact that her child had moved on to Secondary School the year prior.
 This is the year she served as President.
-During this time Rebecca was also active in her church, St. Matthew’s Episcopal Church, by participating as a Stephen Minister, Daughters of the King where she was once Vice President and then President, New Comers Committee, and the Vestry of the church.
-It is a three-year commitment to the Vestry and this year is her final year and she is serving as Senior Warden, while last year, she was Junior Warden.
+During this time, she was also active in her church, St. Matthew’s Episcopal Church, by participating as a Stephen Minister, Daughters of the King where she was once Vice President and then President, New Comers Committee, and the Vestry of the church.
+It is a three-year commitment to the Vestry and this year is her final year.
+She is serving as Senior Warden, while last year, she was Junior Warden.
 Rebecca is also involved with a newly created ministry in the church called Beloved Community.
-She keeps the group organized and acts as the administrator.
-Rebecca also completed a course and is certified in Youth Mental Health First Aid USA.
+Last summer, she completed a course to be certified in Youth Mental Health First Aid.

-Rebecca is an Army Veteran having served 4 years in Country and in Germany.
-She was an Ammunition Specialist where she would transport various munitions in order to supply all training and missions.
+She is an Army Veteran having served 4 years in Country and in Germany.
+She was an Ammunition Specialist (55B) where she would transport various munitions in order to supply all training and missions.
 Rebecca’s husband, Aaron, also served in the Army for 11 years.
 He was MLRS Fire Direction Controller and then reclassified for Helicopter Repairer.
 They are both Disabled Veterans.
 Rebecca was also a Police Officer for a short time in Port Orange, Florida before she joined the military.
 She graduated the Police Academy part of the top Cadets in her class.
-She worked for the Division of Forestry where she got certified in basic firefighting to participate in Controlled Burns.
-Additionally, she worked for the Department of Transportation where she was a Data Entry Specialist.
+Additionally, she worked for the Division of Forestry where she got certified in basic firefighting to participate in Controlled Burns.

-The reason Rebecca interviewed for the Madison Police Citizens Advisory Committee is because she wants to continue her 8 years of community service by helping make a difference in communications between the Police and the Citizens of Madison City.
+Rebecca interviewed for the Madison Police Citizens Advisory Committee because she wants to continue helping the community by strengthening communications between the Police and the Citizens of Madison City.
 She wants to give the community a voice and a means in which to be able to express their concerns, opinions and questions.
-Rebecca also wants to help the community to understand the enormous and often times, dangerous responsibilities the Police deal with on a daily basis.
+She also wants to help the community to understand the enormous and often times, dangerous responsibilities the Police deal with on a daily basis.
 She believes that honest communications will not only strengthen the trust between both groups, but also provide valuable information that would strengthen the Police Departments effort to deter and solve crimes and to make the citizens safer and more informed about their community.

 Arthur Brackett - District 7